dustto24k/generative-art-studies/[AAT3008] 01. procedural literacy/description-01.md

 Create one your own Process & implement it. - What is a good Process?

-1. Can it lead to new findings?
+(1) Can it lead to new findings?．．．．．．．．．

-2. Is it clear enough to be implemented by others?
+(2) Is it clear enough to be implemented by others?

-3. Does it provide enough room for open results?
+(3) Does it provide enough room for open results?

 </div>